-Why Target Selection and Sequencing Matter in emdr
+How to Approach Target Selection and Sequencing in EMDR

 What Happens Without Clear Target Sequencing?